marckfish/distributed-tracing/README.md

     http://localhost:9411/

-3.2 Go to the mesures endPoint
+3.2 Go to the products endPoint

     http://localhost:8956/products/1